agentmodels/agentmodels.org/index.md

 <img src="/assets/img/maze.png" id="cover" />

-## About this book
+### About this book

-The goal is to develop high-level models of rational agents for use in modeling human planning and inference.
+This book describes and implements models of rational agents for (PO)MDPs and Reinforcement Learning.
+One motivation is to model human planning, including human cognitive biases and bounds.

 Agents are implemented as differentiable functional programs in a probabilistic programming language based on Javascript.
 Agents plan by recursively simulating their future selves or by simulating their opponents in multi-agent games.
-Our agents, environments and graph visualization all run in the browser -- no software needs to be installed.
+Our agents and environments run directly in the browser and are easy to modify and extend.

 The book assumes basic programming experience but is otherwise self-contained.
-It includes short introductions to "planning as inference", MDPs, POMDPs, inverse reinforcement learning, hyperbolic discounting, myopic planning, and multi-agent planning.
+It includes short introductions to <a href="/chapters/3-agents-as-programs.html#planning_as">"planning as inference"</a>, [MDPs](/chapters/3a-mdp.html), [POMDPs](/chapters/3c-pomdp.html), [inverse reinforcement learning](/chapters/4-reasoning-about-agents.html), [hyperbolic discounting](/chapters/5a-time-inconsistency.html), [myopic planning](/chapters/5c-myopic.html), and [multi-agent planning](/chapters/multi-agent,html).

-## Table of contents
+### Table of contents

 {% assign sorted_pages = site.pages | sort:"name" %}